 Here’s what you should do when you three and a half days in Charleston, South Carolina…

-A few months back my cousin Nicole asked me visit her in Charleston, South Carolina to help her find a wedding dress/see where she’s been living for the past few years; my first reaction was, let’s say, hesitant and turns out my gut feeling was kinda right.
-I really debated about how far I wanted to go into the super racist experience I had in Charleston in this blog post, but if you follow me on Twitter you probably already saw it anyway (if not you can see my tweet here).
-At the end of this post I also go into my feelings about doing a plantation tour, so definitely scroll down for that as well.
+A few months back my cousin Nicole asked me visit her in Charleston, South Carolina.
+She asked me to help her find a wedding dress/see where she’s been living for the past few years; my first reaction was, let’s say, hesitant and turns out my gut feeling was kinda right.
+I really debated about how far I wanted to go into the super racist experience I had in Charleston in this blog post.
+But if you follow me on Twitter you probably already saw it anyway (if not you can see my tweet here).
+At the end of this post I also go into my feelings about doing a plantation tour.
+So, definitely scroll down for that as well.

-Anyway, I hope you can all understand and appreciate where I’m coming from here; I just couldn’t glaze over the politically incorrect comments I heard or, of course, being called a racial slur after logging into Tinder for just one hour, as a joke, so my cousin could see what app dating is like (hint: you don’t typically get called a kike!).
+Anyway, I hope you can all understand and appreciate where I’m coming from here.
+I just couldn’t glaze over the politically incorrect comments I heard.
+I was also called a racial slur after logging into Tinder for just one hour.
+It was a joke, so my cousin could see what app dating is like.
+Hint: you don’t typically get called a kike!
 Btw, if you haven’t watched Chelsea Does: Racism on Netflix, you are seriously missing out- it’s truly shocking and features quit a bit about South Carolina.

 That said, here’s what I LOVED in Charleston and would definitely recommend…

 Chez Nous is hidden a bit and not on a main street (which I love) and the menu changes daily!
-They only serve two appetizers, two entrees and two dessert options, on a handwritten menu – natch, and don’t feel bad if you can’t actually read the menu (I couldn’t) because your server will review everything with you anyway.
+They only serve two appetizers, two entrees and two dessert options.
+They have a handwritten menu – natch, and don’t feel bad if you can’t actually read the menu (I couldn’t).
+Your server will review everything with you anyway.
 I had a solo lunch here and it was really just amazing.
-I sat upstairs (the restaurant is a restored house!) and I highly recommend this section…though the outside area is also very cute.
+I sat upstairs the restaurant is a restored house!
+This section is highly recommend, though the outside area is also very cute.

 My cousin told me this place always has a line of people waiting to get in that goes down the block (they don’t take reservations, which is annoying), but it really is VERY good.
 We ended up going for a super late dinner around 9:45pm so we had no problems getting in.
 I had their soup of the day and a selection of oysters and it really was delicious.
 Our waiter told me the best trick is to come around 6, put your name in and go somewhere else to wait (expecting to get in around 7).